Media Quality and Network Connectivity Performance in Microsoft Teams

 Media quality and ExpressRoute

-Azure ExpressRoute for Office 365 is a dedicated network connection for connecting to Office 365.
-It offers customers the ability to have control over the path their Office 365 network traffic takes.
-They no longer have to be concerned with the unpredictable routing that happens on the Internet where data is carried by unknown carriers, providers and ISPs.
+Azure ExpressRoute for Microsoft 365 or Office 365 is a dedicated network connection for connecting to Microsoft 365 or Office 365.
+It offers customers the ability to have control over the path their network traffic takes.
+They no longer have to be concerned with the unpredictable routing that happens on the Internet where data is carried by unknown carriers, providers, and ISPs.
 Network traffic that is sent through ExpressRoute is sent directly across the ExpressRoute partner's network to Microsoft's network.
-This allows customers to treat Office 365 as if it is located in their own off-site data center with a dedicated connection.
+This allows customers to treat Microsoft 365 or Office 365 as if it is located in their own off-site data center with a dedicated connection.

-Azure ExpressRoute is available for all Office 365 licensing offerings.
-However, the Azure ExpressRoute Premium Add-on is required for Office 365 to enable global routing.
-Office 365 customers with at least 500 seats who are implementing ExpressRoute can get the required ExpressRoute Premium Add-on at no additional expense.
+Azure ExpressRoute is available for all Microsoft 365 and Office 365 licensing offerings.
+However, the Azure ExpressRoute Premium Add-on is required for Microsoft 365 and Office 365 to enable global routing.
+Customers with at least 500 seats who are implementing ExpressRoute can get the required ExpressRoute Premium Add-on at no extra expense.

 Is ExpressRoute required for good media quality?

-Azure ExpressRoute isn't a requirement for getting the most optimal Skype for Business Online media quality.
+Azure ExpressRoute isn't a requirement for getting the most optimal Microsoft Teams media quality.
 It is, however, one of the deployment options that help you make sure that your cloud connectivity meets the Skype for Business network performance targets or thresholds.

-Office 365 is a high performance and secure service that uses the Internet.
+Microsoft 365 and Office 365 are high performance and secure services that use the Internet.
 We continue to invest in new security capabilities and regional Edge nodes to continuously improve security and performance.
-Azure ExpressRoute isn't a requirement for Office 365 services including Skype for Business Online.
-Azure ExpressRoute is one of the deployment options that are available that will help make sure that connectivity to Office 365 meets the Skype for Business network performance requirements and ensures the most optimal Skype for Business Online media quality experience.
+Azure ExpressRoute isn't a requirement for Microsoft 365 or Office 365 services including Microsoft Teams.
+Azure ExpressRoute is one of the deployment options that are available that will help make sure that connectivity to Microsoft 365 or Office 365 meets the Skype for Business network performance requirements and ensures the most optimal Microsoft Teams media quality experience.

-For Skype for Business Online media quality, it is important that the connection between your company sites and the Microsoft network Edges meets the performance targets in Network Performance requirements from a Skype for Business client to Microsoft network Edge and that the connection between your network Edges and the Microsoft network edges meets the performance targets in Network performance requirements from your network Edge to Microsoft network Edge.
+For Microsoft Teams media quality, it is important that the connection between your company sites and the Microsoft network Edges meets the performance targets in Network Performance requirements from a Skype for Business client to Microsoft network Edge and that the connection between your network Edges and the Microsoft network edges meets the performance targets in Network performance requirements from your network Edge to Microsoft network Edge.

 It is also important that your company's physical network connectivity, including your internal network and cloud connectivity capacity accommodate peak media traffic volume.
-Azure ExpressRoute is one of many ways that will help customers ensure their Skype for Business Online cloud connectivity meets all of these performance requirements.
+Azure ExpressRoute is one of many ways that will help customers ensure their Microsoft Teams cloud connectivity meets all of these performance requirements.

 Is ExpressRoute required for voice quality SLA?

-No, ExpressRoute isn't required for Skype for Business Online Voice Quality SLA.
-The Skype for Business Online Voice Quality SLA applies to any eligible call placed by any Skype for Business Online voice service user within the correct license and subscription that enables that user to make any type of VoIP or PSTN call.
+No, ExpressRoute isn't required for Microsoft Teams Voice Quality SLA.
+The Microsoft Teams Voice Quality SLA applies to any eligible call placed by any Microsoft Teams voice service user within the correct license and subscription that enables that user to make any type of VoIP or PSTN call.
 A voice quality SLA should include that all of the following conditions are addressed:

 Calls from Microsoft certified IP Phones.